k3rber0s-code/simulation_engine/README.md

 The goal is to provide a specialized tool for monitoring ionization effects in proteins.
 Many tools available have more functionalities, but ionization is not implemented well or it is too approximate.
 Therefore we want to come up with easier way to simulate this type of interaction on protein chains.
-*EDIT: right now, no chained molecules are supported, the simulations runs for non-bonded atoms.*

 # 2 Description